elm/package.elm-lang.org/README.md

 # [package.elm-lang.org][pkg]

-The source code for Elm's package website.
+The source code for Elm's lang package website.

 The [package website][pkg] hosts hundreds of open source projects.
 All are created by the Elm community to share useful bits of code with everyone else.